 I hit the ground and it was soft and blue.
 This was only training, and I was getting my tail kicked.
 Growing up as a little tom-boy, I would have told you that I wanted to be in the military, and later that dream morphed into becoming a police officer.
-After high school, I further my education and received a degree in criminal justice.
+After high school, I got a degree in criminal justice.
 I later became a police officer after I joined the military.

 My dreams were being fulfilled left and right, I did not think I was doing anything wrong.
 I didn’t think it a big deal for women to be in the military or police force.
-But, I did believe that the Bible set forth a precedent showing that it was not good for women to be in combat.
+But shockingly, I did believe that the Bible set forth a precedent showing that it was not good for women to be in combat.
+I knew it was wrong.
 In my mind, my job in the military was a “non-combat” job.
-It was not until I was asked, “Is it Biblical for women to be in the police force?” that I began to consider what the Bible taught regarding this subject of male and female roles.
+This was an easy justification.
+It wasn’t until I was asked, “Is it Biblical for women to be in the police force?” that I began to consider what the Bible taught regarding this subject of male and female roles.
 My conclusion after actually studying what the Bible taught regarding gender roles is that a woman being a police officer goes against God’s design for the way He made women.

 God made women for specific purposes and law enforcement is not one of those purposes.
 There are many reasons why I came to this conclusion, but I would like to share my top three reasons why I quit my job as a police officer:

-The uniforms police officers wear is cross dressing
+3. The uniforms police officers wear is cross-dressing